pulumi/infrastructure-as-code-workshop/labs/intro/python/lab-02/README.md

 ## Step 3 - Build your Docker Image with Pulumi

 Back inside your pulumi program, let's build your Docker image.
-Inside your `__main__.py` add the following:
+Inside your Pulumi program's `__main__.py` add the following:

 ```python